MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-query.md

 ## Review results

-In this example, the answer is based on a single input (`top=1`) consisting of the one chunk determined by the search engine to be the most relevant.
+In this response, the answer is based on a single input (`top=1`) consisting of the one chunk determined by the search engine to be the most relevant.
 Instructions in the prompt tell the LLM to use only the information in the `sources`, or formatted search results.

 Results from the first query`"how much of earth is covered by water"` should look similar to the following example.

 :::image type="content" source="media/tutorial-rag-solution/chat-results-1.png" alt-text="Screenshot of an LLM response to a simple question using a single match from search results.":::

 ### Changing the inputs

 Increasing or decreasing the number of inputs to the LLM can have a large effect on the response.
 Try running the same query again after setting `top=3`.
 When you increase the inputs, the model returns different results each time, even if the query doesn't change.

 Here's one example of what the model returns after increasing the inputs to 3.

 :::image type="content" source="media/tutorial-rag-solution/chat-results-2.png" alt-text="Screenshot of an LLM response to a simple question using a larger result set.":::

-Because the model is bound to just the grounding data, the answer is larger also more vague.
+Because the model is bound to just the grounding data, the answer becomes more expansive as you increase size of the input.
 You can use relevance tuning to potentially generate more focused answers.

 ### Changing the prompt

 You can also change the prompt to control the format of the output, tone, and whether you want the model to supplement the answer with its own training data by changing the prompt.

 Here's another example of LLM output if we refocus the prompt.

 ```python
 # Provide instructions to the model